kazuho/draft-kazuho-httpbis-incremental-http/draft-kazuho-httpbis-streaming-requests.md

 messages from the server until the client closes the request, effectively disrupting the intended incremental processing of the request.

-To prevent such deadlocks, this document specifies the "Incremental" HTTP header field, which instructs HTTP intermediaries to begin forwarding the HTTP message downstream before receiving the complete message.
+To prevent such behavior, this document specifies the "Incremental" HTTP header field, which instructs HTTP intermediaries to begin forwarding the HTTP message downstream before receiving the complete message.